strapi/documentation/docusaurus/docs/dev-docs/deployment/haproxy-proxy.md

 This configuration is using a subfolder dedicated to Strapi only.
 It will redirect normal HTTP traffic over to SSL and proxies the front end to `localhost:8080`, but proxies all Strapi requests on the `example.com/test` sub-path to the locally running Strapi application.

 :::caution
-HAProxy cannot serve static content, the below example is proxying front-end traffic to some other web server running on the localhost port 8080.
+HAProxy cannot serve static content, the following example is proxying front-end traffic to some other web server running on the localhost port 8080.
 :::

 ---